asainingen/asainingen.github.io/index.md

 ## Welcome!

-This is a personal website of ASAI Hitoshi (麻井均).
+This is a personal website of ASAI Hitoshi.

 About me, check [profile page](/profile).